alined908/phoodi/README.md

 - [ ] Disable actions if event is in the past
 - [ ] Integrate the meetup notifications with the chat
 - [ ] Change meetups date filter to date range or exact date with calendar
+- [ ] Restauraunt autocomplete notify that no options (because hours/bad search)

 ## Todo Chat
 - [ ] Who's online